 The Endocrine System and Autoimmune Diseases

-The tightly-controlled network of endocrine organs and glands (which includes the thyroid, pancreas, pituitary, adrenal, ovaries, and testes) may be affected in cases of autoimmune disease.
+As the body’s hormonal regulator, the endocrine system releases and then slows and/or stops the production of different hormones in response to various internal and external triggers.
+The tightly-controlled network of endocrine organs (such as ovaries and testes) and endocrine glands (including the thyroid, pancreas, pituitary, and adrenal glands) may be affected in cases of autoimmune disease.
 In cases of insulin-dependent diabetes, the pancreas comes under attack, while in Graves’ disease, as discussed earlier, the thyroid gland goes into overdrive in response to the overproduction of antibodies.

 Autoimmune diseases involving the endocrine system may also occur when a person produces antibodies to a particular hormone.
 Antibodies may wreak havoc against naturally occurring hormones such as estradiol and progesterone.
 For example, when women produce antibodies to their hormones, they may experience erratic ovulation or irregular thickening of the uterine lining; these conditions may cause abnormal menstrual periods or even prevent successful embryo implantation and pregnancy.